CCI-MOC/xdmod-cntr/XdmodAID.md

 Initailly I copied over the docker files from the xdmod github repository as I figured there was the distinct possiblity that some restructuring would be necessary.
-I also wanted to see if the original docker files could be used as is, as this would potentally make upgrading easier as we would be using what their process developed.
+I also wanted to see if the original docker files could be used as is, this would potentally make upgrading easier as we would be using what their process developed.

 I had put some changes in to dockerfile to support xdmodopenstack and similar